anees1234567/mitsigo-test/README.md

-1 - install the dependencies for the project : npm install 2 - run the project using the command :     npm start dev
+1 - install the dependencies for the project : npm install 2 - run the project using the command :     npm run dev
 ```